 Make the most of this feature, as a lot of times, this gives you the opportunity to close a sale within the first interaction.
 Ensure that you are perceived as friendly, relatable but at the same time professional and authoritative.

-You get bonus points for prompt responses on direct messages and comments by your followers.
+You get bonus points for prompt responses to direct messages and comments by your followers.

 It gives your Instagram business account the ability to target your audience in a whole new way.
 Posts are sponsored to further increase their reach.
 Top posts can be turned into sponsored ads too and can garner more engagement.

 Sponsored posts, can be optimized for multiple goals.
 Your goal could be to increase profile visits to your Instagram business account handle, for more likes.
-In which case your post needs to be highly engaging.
+In this case, your post needs to be highly engaging.

-Your goal could also be to get more people to purchase your product/service, in which case your post will be a hard sell, something that convinces the viewer to leave their Instagram experience for your website.
+Your goal could also be to get more people to purchase your product/service, in this case, your post will be a hard sell, something that convinces the viewer to leave their Instagram experience for your website.

 Whatever your goal is, it’s important to scientifically and systematically test all of your content.